Susan Island Nature Reserve: Features

 Most of the lowland subtropical rainforest on Susan Island was cleared for timber harvesting to provide the management Trust with funds, to facilitate grazing, and to create Grafton's first rifle range, leaving only a small remnant over the western (upstream) third of the island.
-The island soils are alluvial, derived from the Clarence River flood deposition.
+The island soils are alluvial, derived from Clarence River flood deposition.
 The average annual rainfall is a modest 1,080 mm, which is marginal for this type of vegetation community, described by Floyd as a dry form of subtropical rainforest.

 Fauna

 The major faunal feature of the island is its ongoing usage as a year-round roost and maternity camp site by the threatened grey-headed flying fox, since at least the time of European settlement of the Clarence.
-Fauna surveys in the late 1990s and 2000s recorded 128 bird species, 12 reptile species and 15 mammal species on the island.
+Fauna surveys in the late 1990s and 2000s recorded over 160 bird species, 12 reptile species and 15 mammal species on the island.
 However, variety of these species is far fewer than reports of the island's inhabitants at the time of European settlement, which at the time included koalas, gliders and quolls.

 At peak periods over summer coinciding with flowering of the nearby eucalyptus forests, the numbers of the three species of flying foxes regularly total in excess of 100,000, sometimes over 300,000, usually swollen by a massive temporary influx of little red flying foxes following the blossoming hardwood forests.
-Noteworthy bird species recorded here include threatened species such as the white-bellied sea eagle, osprey, wompoo fruit-dove and the ubiquitous eastern yellow robins and Lewin's honeyeaters.
+Noteworthy bird species recorded here include threatened species such as the white-bellied sea eagle, osprey, wompoo fruit-dove, the shy, cryptic snail-eating noisy pitta, and the ubiquitous eastern yellow robins, grey fantails and Lewin's honeyeaters.

 The island contains the southernmost population of Fraser’s Banded Rainforest Snail (Sphaerospira fraseri), a large hard-shelled native rainforest mollusc.